 - Mini Cinnamon Rolls

 - Cinnamon Roll Waffles

 - Sticky Walnut Buns

 Easy Cinnamon Rolls Recipe

-- In a bowl, mix together water, buttermilk, sugar, melted butter and yeast.
-Allow to sit for 15 minutes..
+- In the bowl of a stand mixer or In a large bowl with a wooden spoon, mix warm water, buttermilk, melted butter, sugar and yeast.
+Allow to sit for 15 minutes.

-- While baking, mix together your frosting ingredients.
-Spread on warm rolls.
-Add another layer of frosting once cool.
+- When rolls come out of the oven, immediately spread a layer of frosting on warm rolls.
+Add another layer of frosting once cooler.

 Recipe adapted from Your Homebased Mom.